 - Strict adherence to all recommended non-pharmaceutical interventions (e.g., correct and consistent mask use, physical distancing) continues through quarantine day 14.

 MUSD Health Services staff will follow-up with employees during self-monitoring phase to inquire about development of symptoms and provide further guidance.

 *PCHD has updated the guidance to align with revised CDC recommendations to allow for a shorter quarantine duration for people exposed to someone infected with COVID-19.
 Close contacts living in congregate settings, where there is a much higher risk of disease spread, are required to quarantine the full 14-day period.

-** A Negative test at least 5 days full days following exposure might allow close contact to end quarantine after 7 full days if no symptoms reported.
-See quarantine guidance for criteria in this special exception.
+** A Negative test at least 5 days full days following exposure might allow close contact to end quarantine and return on day 7 if no symptoms reported.

 If symptoms develop during any quarantine timeframe, isolate and get tested.
 Learn more at the Pima County COVID-19 Resource page.